PAyush2001/IPL-Match-Analytics-2008-2024-using-SQL-Power-BI/README.md

 - matches.csv → Cleaned IPL dataset
 - match-eda-final.sql → All SQL queries from beginner to advanced
 - powerbi-dashboard.pbix → Final Power BI dashboard (published visuals)
-- /screenshots → Images of visuals & dashboards for preview

 # **📊 Dashboard Overview**
 The Power BI dashboard is divided into **4 main sections**, each with 2 sub-pages: